wp-plugins/skip-to/tags/0.1.3/readme.txt

 === Skip To ===
 Plugin Name: SkipTo
 Plugin URI: https://github.com/paypal/skipto
-Description: A simple way to expand the usefullness of your site's "Skip To Content" functionality.
+Description: This plugin enhances the accessibility of your website for keyboard and screen reader users by providing a dynamically-generated and highly-configurable menu of the most important places on the page.
 Version: 0.1.3
 Tags: skip to, accessibility
 License: Apache-2.0